SIMEXP/qc_fmri_preprocess/README.md

 ```
 opt.psom.max_queued = 4; % Will use 4 processors
 ```
-Note that you can further configure the execution modes to use high-performance computing infrastructure, see the following [tutorial](http://psom.simexp-lab.org/psom_configuration.html).
+Note that you can further configure the execution modes to use high-performance computing infrastructure, see the following [tutorial](http://psom.simexp-lab.org/psom_configuration.html) (simply replace `opt` by `opt.psom` in the tutorial).
 You are now ready to generate the reports:
 ```
 niak_pipeline_qc_fmri_preprocess(files,opt);
 ```